 That’s basically it.
 Because I am a writer & I see an opportunity to elaborate, there’s a little more below but, it’s not important.

 Something true to my nature is that I see answers as an invitation to more questions, so I bet you even when I think I’ve got it all figured out, I will still need more input.
 Think #5 from Short Circuit.
 If you don’t know who #5 is, get out of here right now and go watch the movie.
 He’s the best.
 Like me, he can’t get enough information.
 Feed me more.
 Feed me opposing facts and opinions.
 I want those.
 They make me live.
 Throw a wrench into my logic.
 I will enjoy it, especially if I decide that I am wrong after all.
 That doesn’t happen much, but when it does, I love it because it means I feel something new.

 That said, too many people are missing too many important points that life is trying to make.
+My descendants are going to read about this time in history & shake their heads in disbelief about some of the problems we’ve created for ourselves as a society.
 I see people all the time on social media just not getting it which inspires me to give it to em.
 Why did God let Jesus die?
 Why do bad things happen to good people?
 What kind of God would unleash a devil upon his children?
 Why are innocent babies subject to suffering?

 So many people have so many questions & I am over here like, “pick me, pick me, I know this answer”.
 So, there’s the blog… that I don’t know how often I will use & for what exact purposes.